The law on gambling in Ireland

 Licences can be granted for once-off lotteries (operated at most once every calendar year).
 The maximum winnings from a once-off lottery is €360,000 or prizes of equivalent value.

-When the Gambling Regulation Act 2024 is commenced, you will need to apply to the GRAI for a licence to run many types of:
+When the Gambling Regulation Act 2024 is commenced, charities will need to apply to the GRAI for a licence to run many types of:

-• Lottery, which includes bingo, a raffle or an activity involving a guess of future events where there is a monetary prize following the payment of an entry fee
+• Lotteries, including bingos, raffles or any activities involving a guess of future events where there is a monetary prize following the payment of an entry fee (there are some exceptions for fundraising lotteries - see below)

 • Betting activities